 - Ensure that each supplier has a default price list assigned.

-Now that you have set those up, you can proceed to find out which products needs backordering.
+Now that you have set those up, you can proceed to find out which products need backordering.

-Click on Backorder Now and the following backorder form will pop-up on your screen.
+Click on Create Purchase Order and the following backorder form will pop-up on your screen.